datahub-local/datahub-local/README.md

 1. Create a local cluster with Raspberry or similar micro devices.
 2. Follow the installation instructions in the [docs](docs/installation.md).
-3. Check out the [usage guide](docs/usage.md) for detailed instructions on using MicroDataflake.
+3. Check out the [usage guide](docs/usage.md) for detailed instructions on using DataHub.local.

 ## Contributing